 There are many different types of accounts you can have and even more if you’re looking to begin investing or own your own business.
-This article will just cover the basic three types of bank account that will help you set up a system to help you reach your financial goals.
+This article will just cover the basic three types of bank accounts that will help you set up a system to help you reach your financial goals.

 Start with one main checking account.
 Think of this as your main operating account – a hub of sorts from which all other banking flows.
 This main account can be at your local brick-and-mortar bank or an online bank.